kylemeador/symdesign/README.md

 To run SymDesign, prepare your design target either with seamless integration of Nanohedra docking `python SymDesign.py nanohedra` or use of another available docking software.
 Next, initialize your designs for processing `python SymDesign.py interface-design`, to create SBATCH scripts to then distribute to the computational cluster for parallel processing.
 Finally, when all design processing steps have finished, run analysis `python SymDesign.py analysis` to compile all the designs from a project into a single .csv dataframe.
 This dataframe can be viewed through Excel/Google Sheets, however, streamlined tools to analyze this data using the pandas module with Jupyter Notebooks for easy plotting and design analysis are in the works.
 Once you have performed analysis, you can specify metrics that you believe best represent your successful design targets by using `python SymDesign.py select-poses` and `python SymDesign.py select-sequences` to input parameters to fit the analysis for top ranking design poses and then top ranking sequence designs within that pose.

 All of these modules come with a number of parameters that can modify the outcome.
-You can access the available options (flags) through `python SymDesign.py --help` or `python SymDesign.py MODULE --help`.
-As an example, for design, you can specify whether you'd like evolutionary information or fragment information applied to the sampling as well as any specific entities, chains, or residues you would like to focus on (select, such as --select_residues) or exclude (mask, such as --mask-residues) from design.
-Further you can specify if any residues or chains are required (--required-residues) in design beyond the interface-design (say you want to correct a helical fusion that your uncertain of the best overlapping sequence).
-All flags can also be provided to any module by using the notation @my_favorite_flags.file in the specified command.
-Alternatively, these values will take their defaults if none are provided or if you only have one flag that your really interested in you can simply add this to the command.
+You can access the available options (flags) through `python SymDesign.py --help` or `python SymDesign.py MODULE --help` for module specific flags.

+As an example, you can specify whether you'd like evolutionary information `--evolutionary-constrint` or fragment information `--fragment-constraint` (both default) applied during design sampling.
+Any particular choice of entity/residue to include in the design can be specified as well.
+View these under the Design selectors arguments or the module `design-selectors`. (select, such as `--select-residues-`) or exclude (mask, such as `--mask-residues-`).
+Further you can specify if any residues or chains are required `--required-residues` beyond the interface (i.e. you want to redesign/stabilize a helical fusion that you're uncertain of).

+All flags can be provided to any module on the command line or by using the file specification notation `@` such as @my_favorite_flags.file in the specified command.
+Alternatively, these values will take their defaults if none are provided.

 Some examples of viable commands:

-    python SymDesign.py --directory DOCKING/OUTPUT interface-design --symmetry T33 --nanohedra-output --no-term-constraint --select-designable-chains A,B --mask-designable-residues-by-pose-number 243-287
+    python SymDesign.py --directory path/to/DOCKING/OUTPUT interface-design --select-designable-chains A,B --mask-designable-residues-by-pose-number 243-287

+Additionally, the interface metrics can be measured at any interface (symmetric and asymmetric)

+    python SymDesign.py --project SymDesignOuput/Projects/D4_interface_analysis refine -symmetry D4:{D4} --gather-metrics

-Additionally, the fragment propensities can be measured at the interface of symmetric entities by specifying a symmetry (or providing a CRYST1 record in the .pdb file) in the case of 2D and 3D symmetries
+To use symmetry, specify a symmetry `--symmetry`/`--entry` during project initialization (or specify `--cryst` to use the CRYST1 record provided with a file) in the case of using 2D and 3D lattice symmetries inherent to a PDB entry for instance.

-    python SymDesign.py -d path/to/DOCKING/OUTPUT refine -symmetry T:{C2}:{C3} --gather-metrics

 To turn an ASU into a full assembly, simply run

-    python SymDesign.py -d path/to/DOCKING/OUTPUT expand-asu -symmetry I:{C2}:{C5}
+    python SymDesign.py -d designs/design_asus expand-asu --symmetry I:{C2}:{C5}

+Where designs/design_asus is a directory containing files with an icosahedral asymmetric unit containing two chains, the C2 symmetry group first in every file, and the C5 symmetry group second.

-#### In order to use this set of tools, first you will need to set up your environment on cassini (only available here due to dependency installation requirements).
+#### In order to use this set of tools, first you will need to set up your environment.
-Follow the instructions for this in the `python SymDesign.py --set-up` output.
+Follow the instructions for this in the `python SymDesign.py --setup` output.

 If you want to contribute, please feel free to reach out kylemeador@g.ucla.edu and I will invite you as a collaborator on github.com/kylemeador/symdesign.